DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation: Experimental Results

-The segmentation performances of DeepMerge and other competing methods are shown in Table \ref{results}.A sensitivity analysis of the scale parameter is reported in Section 4.3.
-The \emph{precision}(0.9772) of the segmented results from MRS, the initial segmentation approach, is the highest, and the \emph{GUSE} value (0.0346) and the \emph{PSE} value (0.0142) of MRS are the lowest among all investigated methods.
-These three metrics are closely related to over-segmentation errors.
-In general, higher precision, lower \emph{GUSE}, and lower \emph{PSE} values indicate stronger over-segmentation errors and weaker under-segmentation errors.
-We notice that the proposed DeepMerge achieves the best performance in six metrics compared with other methods, especially in \emph{F}, \emph{TE}, and \emph{ED2}.
-The \emph{F} value of DeepMerge is 0.9446, an improvement of 0.6246 compared to the initial segmentation and 0.0981 higher than Zhang2014a, the second-best method (\emph{F} value: 0.8465).
-The \emph{TE} and ED2 values (0.0962 and 0.8989) of the DeepMerge are the lowest, suggesting small segmentation errors.
-Note that the proposed DeepMerge, among all competing algorithms, achieves high precision and recall values at the same time, indicating its superiority and robustness.
-Compared to MRS, the \emph{recall} value of DeepMerge is significantly improved from 0.1913 to 0.9419, scarifying only 0.0298 in \emph{precision}.
+The segmentation performances of DeepMerge and other competing methods are shown in Table \ref{results}.
+A sensitivity analysis of the scale parameter is reported in Section \ref{scale-analysis}.
+The \emph{precision}(0.9772) of the segmented results from MRS, the initial segmentation approach, is the highest, and the \emph{GUSE} value (0.0346) of MRS is the lowest among all investigated methods.
+These two metrics are closely related to over-segmentation errors.
+In general, higher \emph{precision} and lower \emph{GUSE} values indicate stronger over-segmentation errors and weaker under-segmentation errors.
+We notice that the proposed DeepMerge achieves the best performance in the rest metrics compared with other methods.
+The \emph{F} value of DeepMerge is 0.9550 higher than FHS, the second-best method (\emph{F} value: 0.8465).
+The \emph{TE} values (0.0895) of the DeepMerge are the lowest, suggesting small segmentation errors.
+Note that the proposed DeepMerge, among all competing algorithms, achieves the highest \emph{recall} value and the lowest \emph{GOSE} value at the same time, indicating its superiority and robustness.
+The image segmentation results preserved from semantic segmentations show weak performance compared to standard superpixel segmentation methods.
+The \emph{precision} and \emph{GOSE} values of these methods are extremely low, as similar nearby objects can be clustered into the same object, resulting in substantial undersegmentation errors.